JonEilers/analyticalgenomics.org/_annotation/repetitive_elements.md

 # this sets up the singularity container and allows you to run stuff inside it
 sudo ./dfam-tetools.sh

-# once in use the below commands
+# making a genome assembly database to use with repeatmodeler
 BuildDatabase \
     -name ajapmasurca \
     /work/japonicus_genome_project/MaSuRCA-4.0.5/masurca_results/primary.genome.scf.fasta